IF3110-2023-02-15/Puisiku-PHP/README.md

 Puisiku is a unique digital platform designed for both creators and readers of poetry.
 Built with PHP, HTML, CSS, and JS, it provides a user-friendly interface where creators can effortlessly publish their poems.
 Readers, on the other hand, can enjoy a vast collection of poems at their fingertips.
 The application utilizes a PostgreSQL database for reliable data persistence, ensuring that every piece of poetry is safely stored and readily retrievable.
 Moreover, Puisiku runs in a Docker container, which simplifies setup and deployment, making it easily accessible across various systems.
 Experience the joy of poetry like never before with Puisiku - your personal poetry library!

+## What's New?
+(17 November 2023)
+Introducing the integration with Puisiku Premium!
+This feature enables users to subscribe to premium creators, unlocking access to their exclusive albums and poems.
+Premium creators can register at `localhost:5173`.
+Enjoy a richer experience with the diverse content from our premium creators.

 ## Prerequisites

 To run Puisiku, `Docker` must be installed.
 If Docker is not yet installed, it can be downloaded from the official Docker website.